sourcegraph/sourcegraph-public-snapshot/doc/cody/troubleshooting.md

 If you are automatically signed out of Cody upon every VS Code restart due to keychain authentication issues, please follow the suggested steps detailed in the official VS Code docs on [troubleshooting keychain issues](https://code.visualstudio.com/docs/editor/settings-sync#_troubleshooting-keychain-issues) to resolve this.

-### Rate limits
+### Autocomplete Rate limits

-Cody supports 1,000 completions requests per day, per user.
+Cody supports 1,000 suggested autocompletions per day, per user.
+For Sourcegraph Enterprise instances, this rate limited is pooled across all users.

 If you hit the rate limit, please wait a bit and try again later.
 You can also contact Sourcegraph Support to discuss increasing your rate limit for your use case.